Kashifmub205/TaskManagementApp/README.md

-This is a new React Native project, bootstrapped using @react-native-community/cli.
+This is a new React Native project, built using @react-native-community/cli.

-Task Management App
+### Task Management App

 A React Native task management app with Firebase authentication, offline storage, and animations.

-Features
+### Features

-Email/Password authentication with Firebase
+- Email/Password authentication with Firebase

-Secure authentication state using SecureStore (iOS) / EncryptedStorage (Android)
+- Secure authentication state using SecureStore (iOS) / EncryptedStorage (Android)

-CRUD functionality for tasks (SQLite/AsyncStorage for offline storage)
+- CRUD functionality for tasks (SQLite/AsyncStorage for offline storage)

-Automatic data syncing across sessions
+- Automatic data syncing across sessions

-Offline banner when the internet is unavailable
+- Offline banner when the internet is unavailable

-Context API for global state management
+- Context API for global state management

-React Navigation for app navigation
+- React Navigation for app navigation

-Reanimated animations for smooth UI transitions
+- Reanimated animations for smooth UI transitions

-Dark Mode support
+- Dark Mode support

-Getting Started
+### Getting Started

 Note: Make sure you have completed the Set Up Your Environment guide before proceeding.

-Step 1: Start Metro
+### Step 1: Start Metro

 First, you will need to run Metro, the JavaScript build tool for React Native.